edgecollective/quahog-docs/README.md

 > ls /dev/ttyUSB*

+### Using Ampy

 (Note: in the following, you may need to use 'sudo'; I believe that the latest versions of Ubuntu require this.)

+- Listing files on the Quahog

+> ampy -p /dev/ttyUSB0 ls

+- Putting a file on the Quahog

+> ampy -p /dev/ttyUSB) put ./foo.py

+- Getting a file from the Quahog

+> ampy -p /dev/ttyUSB0 get foo.py

+- Getting a file from the Quahog and piping it into a local file

+> ampy -p /dev/ttyUSB0 get foo.py > ./myfoo.py

+## Connecting to the Quahog REPL

+Install screen

+> apt-get install screen

+Connect to Quahog.
+(Note: in the following, you may need to use 'sudo'; I believe that the latest versions of Ubuntu require this.)

+screen /dev/ttyUSB0 115200

+You should see a REPL prompt

+> >>>

+To exit 'screen':  Ctrl-a \